Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 but helpful features.

 Then there’s the difference between IDEs and text editors.
-Text editors are simpler, whereas IDEs try to include many extra things not necessairly related to writing code.
+Text editors are simpler, whereas IDEs try to include many extra things not necessarily related to writing code.
 IDEs often use more resources, but you won’t notice it with a modern computer (especially with a SSD).